mrgarg-g1/Python-Project-Login-System-/README.md

 Extract project.

-Double click in main.py. ///after connecting with database
+Double click on main.py. ///after connecting with database

 Project is running